OtherRealms/Shot-Manager-Guide/index.rst

 .. image:: NLA_rules.JPG

-* **Isolate Tracks** , Automatically mute all tracks except for those used overriden by Rules.
+* **Isolate Tracks** , Automatically mute all tracks except for those used overridden by Rules.
 * **Actor** , The Actor will be any animated object to derive NLA data from.
 * **Type** , The Data type to derive animation data ( Object / ShapeKeys )/